xiaxueyi00-eng/cart253/air-jam/README.md

 -	Interactivity
 The mouth changes size with the mouse.
 Its width follows mouseX, and its height follows mouseY.
 This makes the portrait more playful and interactive.
 -	Hair
 For the hair, I used the arc() function, which I had never done before.
+The hair is made with semicircles and triangles.
+The semicircle is used as bangs, and the triangles are placed on the sides as hair.
 Curved shapes that more naturally frame the face were produced by adjusting the angles.
 -	Heart background
 The heart is made of two circles and one triangle.
 I used scale() with mouseWheel() for the first time to make it dynamically resize.
 I used the scale() function for the heart, which was new to me.It automatically resizes with the mouse wheel.